MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-ssms-to-failover-database.md

 ## Prerequisites

-To fail over your databases to SQL Managed Instance, you need the following prerequisites:
+To failover your databases to SQL Managed Instance, you need the following prerequisites:

 - An active Azure subscription.
 If you don't have one, [create a free account](https://azure.microsoft.com/free/).
 - [Supported version of SQL Server](managed-instance-link-feature-overview.md) with required service update installed.